 Source: 2015 Business Aircraft Cost Comparison, Conklin & de Decker/AOPA

-Although the Airbus has the smallest purchase price, operational costs (that change on a per-seat basis) are significantly higher than those of the Embraer, arguably making the later a more desirable choice for long distance travel despite its higher purchase price.
+Although Airbus has the lowest purchase price, operational costs (which vary on a per-seat basis) are significantly higher than those of Embraer, arguably making the latter a more desirable choice for long-distance travel, despite its higher purchase price.

 Chartering a Private Jet

-However, if you don't want to spend millions of dollars on an aircraft, then you might want to consider a private jet charter.
-It's a more budget friendly solution, as you only pay for your flights and save on maintenance or storage costs.
+If you don't want to spend millions of dollars on an aircraft, then you might want to consider a private jet charter.
+It's a more budget-friendly solution, as you only pay for your flights and save on maintenance or storage costs.

 You can see how much it costs to charter the previously mentioned airplanes below: